aklinker1/vite-plugin-web-extension/docs/guide/index.md

 :::

-Then run `pnpm dev` to open a browser and install the extension in dev mode, or `pnpm build` to build your extension for production.
+After the initialization, you can run `pnpm dev` to open a browser and install the extension in development mode, or `pnpm build` to bundle your extension for production.

-## Manual Project Setup
+## Setting Up a Project Manually

-Alternatively, here's how to create a project from scratch.
+If you prefer, you can also set up your project manually.
+Follow these steps:

 1. Create a `package.json`: